Skip to content

 Modern anesthesia and pain control

-• Early movement — counterintuitive but one of the most effective pain-reduction tools we have
+• Early movement — counterintuitive, but one of the most effective pain-reduction tools we have

 Same-day discharge for many patients

-Most patients in my practice stand and walk the same day as surgery, and many are able to go home that same day.
+Most patients in my practice stand and walk the same day as surgery, and many go home that same day.
 Same-day discharge is possible because of how everything above fits together — muscle preservation, modern anesthesia, multimodal pain control, early mobility — not because of any single technique.
+Some patients benefit from an overnight stay, and that's a clinical decision made together with safety as the priority.
+More on the experience in outpatient (same-day) joint replacement.

 The bottom line